masa-tokyo/zenn-writings/articles/arb_translate.md

 /// Use this command after:
 /// - installing the package with [setup]
 /// - copying `.secret.example` and creating `.secret` file for the API key
-///
-/// To improve the quality of translation, update [_translateContext].
 @DefaultTask()
 translate() {
   try {